A Rockafellar-type theorem for non-traditional costs: Introduction

-Preceding results were usually connected with a specific cost, or a special family of costs.
-In this note, we develop the theory of mass transport with respect to a general non-traditional cost.
-In particular, they apply to the polar cost on $\RR^n \times \RR^n$, which is linked with the polarity transform, see \cite{shiri-milman1,hidden,shiri-yanir}.
-Transportation with respect to polar cost was first considered in \cite{hila}, and the results obtained there are to appear in \cite{paper3}.
-A constructive proof for geometric convex potentials will appear in \cite{paper2}.

-Our main theorem is the following non-traditional analogue of the Rockafellar--R\"uschendorf theorem (restated as Theorem \ref{thm:Non-tradRR} in Section \ref{sec:ARRresult}, after the relevant notions are defined). \begin{thm*} Let $X,Y$ be two arbitrary sets and $c:X\times Y\to (-\infty, \infty]$ an arbitrary cost function.
-For a given subset $G\subset X\times Y$ there exists a $c$-class function $\varphi:X\to [-\infty, \infty]$ such that $G\subset \partial^c \varphi$ if and only if $G$ is $c$-path-bounded. \end{thm*}

 {\textbf{Structure of the paper}}: In Section \ref{sec:bk} we provide the background for the problem, and define the notions of $c$-transform, $c$-subgradient, and $c$-cyclic monotonicity.
 We connect these notions to the classical example of the Legendre transform and the more recent polarity transform.
-We then explain the Rockafellar--R\"uschendorf theorem and show that it does not hold for non-traditional costs.
-In Section \ref{sec:ARRresult} we define $c$-path-bounded sets, prove our main theorem, and show that it implies the Rockafellar--R\"uschendorf theorem for traditional costs.
-In Section \ref{sec:sc} we show some consequences of our theorem under further restrictions, in particular that it implies some of the previously obtained results.
-Finally, in Section \ref{sec:ar}, we provide another proof of our main result in a slightly more restrictive setting, exposing the combinatorial flavour behind it.
+We then explain the Rockafellar-Rochet-R\"uschendorf theorem and show that it does not hold for non-traditional costs.
+In Section \ref{sec:ARRresult} we define $c$-path-bounded sets, prove our main theorem, and show that it implies the Rockafellar-Rochet-R\"uschendorf theorem for traditional costs.
+In Section \ref{sec:sc} we show some consequences of our theorem under further restrictions, in particular that it implies many of the previous results.

-\textbf{Acknowledgement}: The first named author would like to thank her favourite mathematician for useful conversations.
+\textbf{Acknowledgement}: The first named author would like to thank Z.~Artstein for useful conversations.
 The authors received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 770127).
 The second named author is grateful to the Azrieli foundation for the award of an Azrieli fellowship.
+We sincerely thank Yuan Gao (University of British Columbia) for bringing a mistake in the original version of the paper to our attention.